 BDI in Media Design with Computer Graphics focus

-Media Design students planning for the Masters programme in Computer Graphics should include a minor in Computer Science in their BDI in order to systematically build the unique skill set and knowledge base required as preparation for the postgraduate Computer Graphics programme.
+Media Design students planning for the Masters programme in Computer Graphics should specialise in Computer Graphics during their BDI studies in order to systematically build the unique skill set and knowledge base required as preparation for the postgraduate Computer Graphics programme.

 Visit the Computer Graphics website for more information.